Sideclick/BootstrapModalBundle/README.md

 ```

+### Step 4:
+The JavaScript filoe above relies on Bootstrap 3.x & jQuery 1.x  Please include those two libraries on any page using this bundle.

 ## Usage

 To open a page in a modal you now simply prefix the href value of a URL with '#modal='.
 For example: